El Hijo de Dos Caras

-Guillermo Rodríguez Chucuan (born April 26, 1988) is a Mexican luchador enmascarado, or masked professional wrestler, currently working for the Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG) portraying a tecnico ("Good guy") wrestling character.
-He is best known under his current ring name El Hijo de Dos Caras, Spanish for "The son of Two Face", a reference to the fact that Rodríguez is the son of luchador José Luis Rodríguez, better known as Dos Caras.
+Guillermo Rodríguez Chucuan (born April 26, 1988) is a Mexican professional wrestler, currently working for the Mexican promotion International Wrestling Revolution Group (IWRG) portraying a tecnico ("Good guy") wrestling character.
+He is best known under his current ring name El Hijo de Dos Caras, Spanish for "The son of Two Face", a reference to the fact that Rodríguez is the son of professional wrestler José Luis Rodríguez, better known as Dos Caras.
 He has previously worked for WWE, on their NXT brand as Memo Montenegro.
 He is a two-time, former IWRG Intercontinental Heavyweight Champion, former IWRG Rey del Ring Champion and current IWRG Junior de Juniors Champion.

 Early life

-Guillermo Rodríguez was born on June 26, 1988, in San Luis Potosi, San Luis Potosi, Mexico, son of José Luis Rodríguez Arellano, a Mexican luchador, or professional wrestler best known under the ring name Dos Caras.
-He is the younger brother of José Alberto Rodríguez, better known under the ring names Dos Caras Jr., Alberto Del Rio, and most recently Alberto El Patrón.
-He is the nephew of famed luchador Mil Máscaras and Sicodelico and the cousin of Sicodelico Jr. and Hijo de Sicodelico.
-While there are instances of wrestlers paying to be a "junior" in Lucha Libre, Rodríguez is the son of Dos Caras, a fact that has been confirmed early on in his career.
+Guillermo Rodríguez was born on June 26, 1988, in San Luis Potosi, San Luis Potosi, Mexico, son of José Luis Rodríguez Arellano, a Mexican professional wrestler best known under the ring name Dos Caras.
+He is the younger brother of former WWE Champion and former Impact Wrestling Champion José Alberto Rodríguez, better known under the ring names Dos Caras Jr., Alberto Del Rio, and most recently Alberto El Patrón.
+He is the nephew of professional wrestler Mil Máscaras and Sicodelico and the cousin of Sicodelico Jr. and Hijo de Sicodelico.
+While there are instances of wrestlers paying to be a "junior", Rodríguez is the son of Dos Caras, a fact that has been confirmed early on in his career.

 Professional wrestling career

-Rodríguez initially worked as an enmascarado, or masked wrestler, known as "Dark Phoenix", wearing a modified version of his father's two-headed eagle mask.
-In Lucha Libre it is traditional to keep the true identify of a masked wrestler a secret, not revealing their real names and oftentimes not revealing what previous ring names they have competed under, which make it possible that Rodríguez made his debut prior to 2012 under a different ring name.
+Rodríguez initially worked as an masked wrestler, known as "Dark Phoenix", wearing a modified version of his father's two-headed eagle mask.
+It is traditional to keep the true identify of a masked wrestler a secret, not revealing their real names and oftentimes not revealing what previous ring names they have competed under, which make it possible that Rodríguez made his debut prior to 2012 under a different ring name.